mykelalvis/FT/Traveller/Adventures/Annic Nova - Shadows/Annic Nova.md

 ### Power

 The ship is at low power, sufficient only for standby lighting on the bridge, and for emergency operation of the iris valves within.
 All locations are at zero-G. The starship is dark, and individuals will find their actions doubly clumsy- from zero-G and from their encumbering vacc suits.

 A prominent power-on switch is situated on the bridge; and another is on the cantilever platform at the rear which will turn power on (but cannot turn power off).
 Power-on puts all interior lights on and activates the grav plates.
 When the grav plates go on, any individual not specifically stating that he or she is standing with feet on the floor, or sitting in a chair, is subject to a fall.
-Each throws 8+ to avoid an injurious fall; DM +2 if dexterity 8+, +1 if strength 10+,

-- vacc suit skill.
+Each throws 8+ to avoid an injurious fall; DM +2 if dexterity 8+, +1 if strength 10+, - vacc suit skill.
 If the fall occurs, the individual receives 20 hits.

+### Atmosphere

-Atmosphere: The interior of the ship is fully pressurized, and an atmosphere tester will indicate breathable gases; there is no apparent (or real) danger of losing pressure.
+The interior of the ship is fully pressurized, and an atmosphere tester will indicate breathable gases; there is no apparent (or real) danger of losing pressure.
 Fracture of domes, or other decompression activity will render a specific area in vacuum; its extent can be traced on the diagrams.
-Iris valves will automatic- ally close to limit this effect whenever possible.
+Iris valves will automatically close to limit this effect whenever possible.

-Vacc suit discipline should be broken as soon as possible, either by reassuring the adventurers that there appears to be no danger, or emphasizing the clumsi- ness of the vacc suits.
+Vacc suit discipline should be broken as soon as possible, either by reassuring the adventurers that there appears to be no danger, or emphasizing the clumsiness of the vacc suits.
 Apply a DM -2 on weapon use by individuals without vacc suit skill, and reduce personal dexterity by -2.
-In addition, the ship is oriented to

-47

-- BULKHEAD.
-Airtight.

----INTERIOR WALL.
----SLIDING DOOR.
-)lo-< HORIZONTAL IRIS VALVE.

-> T-( HORIZONTAL HATCH.

-0 FLOOR HATCH.
-(e:} CEILING HATCH.
-@cEILING HATCH
-" OVER FLOOR HATCH.

-Annie

-novA

-421

-32

-36
-37 38
-39 41

-0 1.5 3 45
--=-

-46

-:~} ~

-the small stature of the original crew, and passage through iris valves in vacc suit runs the danger of ripping the suit (throw 8+ to rip; OM+ vacc suit skill).
+In addition, the ship is oriented to the small stature of the original crew, and passage through iris valves in vacc suit runs the danger of ripping the suit (throw 8+ to rip; OM+ vacc suit skill).

+### Temperature

-Temperature: The interior temperature of the ship is about 25 degrees C.
+The interior temperature of the ship is about 25 degrees C.

+### Iris Valves

-Iris Valves: Automatic, airtight doorways are installed in bulkhead through- out the ship.
+Automatic, airtight doorways are installed in bulkhead throughout the ship.
 These portals open and shut much like the shutter of a camera; they do not swing.
 Valves are difficult to force once fully closed (throw 9+ to open a closed iris valve; DM +1 if strength 10+, +2 if dexterity 10+, -3 if in vacc suit).
 Gunfire will simply lock a valve tighter.
 Valves are impossible to force if open.
 Any strong object (metal bar or rod) placed in the valve when open will prevent full closure, and allow a partially closed valve to be opened with ease.
 Iris valves are operated by pressing a stud on the wall near the valve.
 As long as the ship has any power (the power accumulators have not actually been disconnected at the source), iris valves will function automatically if pressure drops.

+### Hatches

-Hatches: Hinged solid airtight doors are mounted in some locations.
+Hinged solid airtight doors are mounted in some locations.
 These portals function manually.

+### Doors

-Doors: Any doorway not a valve or hatch is a sliding door.
-Such are not air- tight (and easily visible as such), and open at the touch of a stud on the wall.
+Any doorway not a valve or hatch is a sliding door.
+Such are not airtight (and easily visible as such), and open at the touch of a stud on the wall.
 If locked (all locks are controlled by the computer, even at low power), the door will not open unless broken down, shot open, or pried open with a prybar (all rather easy tasks, as the doors are not too substantial).

 ## Within The Starship